NannyML/nannyml/docs/guides/data_drift.rst

 The univariate approach to data drift detection is very useful.
 But unfortunately it does not tell us the full story.
 Data living in multidimensional spaces can have complex structures whose change may not be visible by just viewing the distributions of each features.
-We go into more detail on this issue at :ref:`Data Reconstruction with PCA Deep Dive<data-reconstruction-pca>`.
+There are more information on this issue at :ref:`Data Reconstruction with PCA Deep Dive<data-reconstruction-pca>`.

-For drift detection purposes the key thing we need to know is that a change in reconstruction error values reflects a change in the structure we have learnt for our data.
-We therefore monitor reconstruction error over time for our machine learning models and raise an alert if the values get outside the range of what we are accustomed to.
+For drift detection purposes the key thing to know is that a change in reconstruction error values reflects a change in the structure of the model inputs.
+NannyML enables monitoring the reconstruction error over time for a machine learning models and raising an alert if the values get outside the range observed in the reference partition.

 The :py:class:`nannyml.drift.data_reconstruction_drift_calcutor.DataReconstructionDriftCalculator`
 module implements this functionality.
 An example of us using it can be seen below: